Art & Project: Opening in 1968 and first years

 The Amsterdam gallery Art & Project, led by Geert van Beijeren & Adriaan van Ravesteijn, opened in September 1968 in Van Ravesteijn's parental home in Richard Wagnerstraat in Amsterdam-Zuid.

-The first exhibition was with German sculptress Charlotte Posenenske and the second about the Dutch architect and design duo Jan Slothouber and William Pars Graatsma.
-This drew some attention due to the first two Art & Project bulletins, a hundredfold of them send nationwide.
+The first exhibition was with German artist Charlotte Posenenske and the second was about the Dutch architect and design duo Jan Slothouber and William Pars Graatsma.
+This drew some attention due to the first two Art & Project Bulletins, a hundredfold of them send nationwide.
 The early focus was on architectural research and other early exhibitors included Gruppe X, Paul Schuitema and Aldo van den Nieuwelaar.

 Initially the gallery was open only during evening hours and weekends; later also in the afternoon.
 No invitations were sent; there were no vernissages.
 Also in 1968, the first issue of Art & Project Bulletin appeared, a magazine through which the gallery built an artistic network and enabled artists to have "exhibitions by mail".
 In the first years they brought about six exhibitions a year.

 From May 1969 onward, the gallery focused on conceptual artists, such as Stanley Brouwn, Daniel Buren, Jan Dibbets, Gilbert & George, Douglas Huebler, Sol LeWitt and Lawrence Weiner.
 In March 1970, Gilbert & George repeated in Van Beijeren and Van Ravesteijn's gallery their famous Posing on Stairs performance as living statues at the Stedelijk Museum a few months earlier.

-Photo Gallery
+Photo gallery

 Some examples of the type of works of the artists and artists presented at Art & Project in the Netherlands in the early years of the gallery.